cristianoliveira/dotfiles/README.md

   - Neovim
   - Tmux

-  And a lot of pre installed apps.
+  And a lot of pre-installed apps.
 See in: `osx/Brewfile` or `linux/packages.txt`

   I work mostly with:

-  - Javascript (Reactjs & nodejs, et all)
+  - Typescript & Javascript (React & Node, et all)
   - Rust
   - Golang

+  A bunch of

+  - Bash

   And a bit of